How to Understand Your Credit Card Billing Statement

 Address Change Notification

-If your mailing address has changed, make sure you have the creditor update its records.
-Otherwise, your future credit card statements will go to the incorrect address.
+If your mailing address has changed, make sure you update the credit card issuer with your new address to ensure you receive future billing statements.
 Check the box indicating the address change and write your new address on the back of your credit card statement.

 You can also give your card issuer a call to let them know your new address or even change it online if your credit card issuer's website allows you to.